The Blessings of the Tribe of Benjamin

 The border followed the road leading from Jericho to Ophrah, turning southward north of Ophrah and descending towards Bethel.
 The wilderness of Beth-aven would have incorporated much of this area, with the actual city of Beth-aven located a mere few miles east of Bethel.
 Nadav Na'aman states the northern border followed the Bethel-Ophrah line.

 The northern border of Benjamin would come to constitute the northern frontier of the southern kingdom of Judah.
-It became the limit of the southern frontier of the northern kingdom of Israel, and the northern frontier of the southern kingdom of Judah.
-In more simplistic terms, the land of Benjamin was the frontier.
-It buffered the north from the south, and the Benjamite northern border was the very line of separation of the two kingdoms - much like the DMZ between North and South Korea today.
+It became the limit of the southern frontier of the northern kingdom of Israel.
+Simply put, the land of Benjamin was the frontier between Israel and Judah.
+It buffered the north from the south, and the Benjamite northern border was the very line of separation between the two kingdoms - much like the DMZ between North and South Korea today.

 Consequently, the loyalties of the tribe of Benjamin were always divided, and many skirmishes were fought along this frontier over the course of its history.
 Only one major war was waged on the soil of Benjamin, though sporadic fighting occurred along the frontier, with both sides caught in a perpetual cycle of gaining, then subsequently losing, ground.

 Verse thirteen continues with the border continuing to Luz, which is also Bethel.
 From Bethel the border of the tribe of Benjamin turned southward to Ataroth-addar, near Lower Beth-horon.
 Though its identity not certain, Ataroth-addar is believed to have been located along the Central Ridge Route.

 Likewise, some cities on the maps given are questionable as to their location at best.
 Ataroth-addar, based on the map provided, would not seem to lie near "the hill which lies on the south of lower Beth-horon".